Read about hay and its contribution to farm inputs and costs.

-- New season hay is being made in the region and is starting to supply the market.
+New season hay continues to be made in some parts of the region and is on the market.
 Supply is limited with a lot of hay being carted into the region from the southern parts of the nation.

 - Securing long term, reliable supplies of quality hay may well be an issue for the north as the year progresses with demand expected to be greater than supply.

 Last seasons hay is limited in supply and there is limited carryover from previous years.